 - Like salted caramel & lemon curd, it’s extremely versatile and can be used on many dishes

-- So good on easy cheesecake pie!
+- So good on easy cheesecake pie or even ice cream cake!

 Grab These Ingredients: